 Charles married Thursea M. Guesman (1886-1922), the daughter of Joseph and Virginia "Jennie" (Benson) Guesman of West Virginia.

-They had one daughter, Nellie Cavanaugh.
+They were the parents of one daughter, Nellie Cavanaugh.

 Following his father's dangerous field of work, Charles was a longtime coal miner for the H.C.
 Frick Coke Co.
 He was a member of Lemont Local 7278 of the United Mine Workers of America.
 The Lemont Mine is seen here in a rare postcard view.